Best Of17 min read

 Try Kinsta

-Kinsta runs exclusively on Google Cloud Platform's Premium Tier network and uses C2 compute-optimized machines as standard.
-Look, the performance numbers are hard to argue with — it's consistently one of the fastest WordPress hosts in third-party benchmarks, often beating competitors by 40–60% on Time to First Byte in independent testing.
-For agencies where site speed is a core deliverable (think: e-commerce clients, news sites, lead-gen heavy businesses), Kinsta is a legitimate differentiator.
+Kinsta runs on Google Cloud's Premium Tier network with C2 compute-optimized machines.
+The performance data is hard to argue with — it consistently beats competitors by 40–60% on Time to First Byte in independent testing.
+For agencies where speed is a core selling point (e-commerce, news sites, lead-gen focused businesses), Kinsta is a real advantage.

 Key Features